 Difference between EBITDA versus Adjusted EBITDA

-EBITDA and Adjusted EBITDA are merely the same but the latter term gives much importance than earlier during the time of business valuation.
-The main difference between EBITDA versus Adjusted EBITDA is removal of non-recurring or Non-Operative or unusual transactions and events from the computed Earnings before interest, tax, depreciation, and amortization.
-It will be an important process taken by the financial analyst during certain corporate decisions such as mergers or takeovers, valued by the Investment analyst or the investment bankers to arrive at the actual value of a business based on their regular transactions and events.
+EBITDA and Adjusted EBITDA are merely the same, but the latter term gives much importance than earlier during the time of business valuation.
+The main difference between EBITDA versus Adjusted EBITDA is the removal of non-recurring or Non-Operative, or unusual transactions and events from the computed Earnings before interest, tax, depreciation, and amortization.
+The financial analyst will take an important process during certain corporate decisions such as mergers or takeovers, valued by the Investment analyst or the investment bankers to arrive at the actual value of a business based on their regular transactions and events.

 Usage of Adjusted EBITDA